After 150 years, Alice in Wonderland still feeds heads

 Douglas-Fairhurst says there is no evidence that Carroll’s feelings were anything other than paternal or protective.

-“Was he secretly harboring forbidden desires for them?
+“Was he secretly harbouring forbidden desires for them?
 If he was, it was such a deep secret, even he wasn’t in on it.”

 But today’s focus on the child is arguably one more reason to read the books.